Howard Haugerud: Awards

-Personal
+Personal life

 Haugerud was married to the former Tomajean Akers of Washington D.C. and Bal Harbour, Florida.
 They resided in Indian Wells, California.
 He died in Palm Springs, California in January 2019 at the age of 94, and his ashes were subsequently buried at Arlington National Cemetery on May 11, 2020.
+He had a penchant of bringing socks full of coins to his grandchildren.